 The Opera del Duomo was the institution that was founded by the Florentine government in 1296 to oversee the construction of the new cathedral, the Santa Maria del Fiore or Duomo.
 It was the organisation in which architects, artists and workers collaborated.
 The Opera has been at its present location in a palazzo behind the apse of the Duomo since 1400.
 The palazzo, which was originally used as an office and workshop, has been a museum since 1891.
 The Museo dell’Opera del Duomo has on display some of the finest art that once adorned the Duomo itself, the Baptistery and Giotto’s campanile.
 Between 2009 and 2015, the museum was closed for renovations.
-It was also enlarged significantly and reopened on 29 October last year.
+It was also enlarged significantly and reopened on 29 October of last year.

 The highlight of the museum is, in my honest opinion, the room in which the original facade of the Duomo has been recreated.
 As I have told elsewhere, the original Gothic facade was left unfinished, with only the lower portion being completed.
 The “semi-facade” was dismantled in 1587-1588, but not replaced with a new one until Emilio De Fabris’ Neo-Gothic facade was completed three hundred years later.
-The recreation of the original facade is quite impressive, with all the statues in their original locations.
+The recreation of the original facade is quite impressive, with all the statues in their original positions.
 Several of them are attributed to the first architect of the Duomo, Arnolfo di Cambio (died before 1310), and his workshop.
 Highlights include the ‘Madonna of the glass eyes’, statues of Florence’s patron saints, Santa Reparata and Saint Zenobius, and a very elongated statue of Pope Bonifatius VIII (1294-1303), who was staunch supporter of the ‘Black faction’ of the Guelfs in Florence.
 His ‘pointy hat’ (i.e. his tiara) is rather peculiar, but keep in mind that the statue was placed high up on the facade and was meant to be viewed from down below.

 In the same room, we can find the original doors of the Baptistery.
 There are three sets of doors, one by Andrea Pisano (ca. 1290-1348) and two by Lorenzo Ghiberti (1378-1455), including the famous Gates of Paradise which were completed in 1452 and installed in the east portal of the Baptistery, immediately facing the cathedral.
 The sets of doors have been discussed elsewhere.